 “One of the things I wanted to say with Overshadowed is that it’s not the person that’s like that, it’s the thing living inside them.
 On my first day in therapy my therapist said, ‘imagine it like a creepy demon living in your biscuit cupboard’.
 That’s how the character was born.”

-In this series, anorexia is not glamorized.
+They do not glamorize anorexia in this series.
 The creators went out of their way to ensure they didn’t mention weight, calorie-counting, or having the actress actually lose weight for the role.

 What Can You Do?